duststorm/makehuman/trunk/makehuman/docs/source/user_manual_maketarget_260.rst

 .. image:: _static/10-partial_target_loaded.png

-12. Fit target.
+12. fit target.
 The affected clothing verts have also been selected.
 Save the target with SelectedOnly = 1.

 .. image:: _static/11-partial_target_fitted.png